TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/In-depth/TheInstallTool/Index.rst

 #.
 Debug
    Enable debug output and set logging to info level.
 #.
 Custom configuration
-   Custom configuration mixture if no other preset fits.
+   Custom configuration is a mixture of settings how to debug and report errors.

 The Debug option will activate a debug output with a multiline backtrace in the frontend, in case of errors.
 Debug output is only displayed if the environment variable